Exclusive media partner: The New York Times

 Mary Beard And Rory Stewart On Power And Politics From the Caesars to Sunak

 Who gets to win power and how do they keep it – and lose it?
 Who is excluded from power?
 Does power always corrupt or are there examples of leaders who have maintained their integrity while in authority?
 How does the nature of power vary across different times and cultures?
-These are the questions that Mary Beard and Rory Stewart will be addressing when they come to Intelligence Squared on November 13.
+These are the questions that Mary Beard and Rory Stewart addressed when they came to Intelligence Squared on in November 2023.

 Beard, Britain’s best known classicist, has won legions of fans through her enthusiasm for the ancient world and her exploration of our cultural assumptions about powerful women, as depicted in her bestseller Women & Power.
 In her new book Emperor of Rome, she shines her spotlight on the men who ruled the Roman Empire.
 Rather than running through the usual chronology – the assassinated Julius Caesar, the monster Nero, the philosopher Marcus Aurelius – she asks bigger questions: What power did the emperors actually have?
 Were they all control freaks and bloodthirsty tyrants?
 What was life like for those living under their rule?